 Some drugs are meant to be used episodically and dispensed in quantities that support less than daily use.
-DMA may impose quantity limitations for episodic drugs based on advice from the North Carolina Physician Advisory Group (NCPAG), which considers FDA labeling, evidence-based guidelines, systematic reviews, and consultation with the DHHS designated contractor as to North Carolina community and best practice standards about precise duration of use.
+NC Medicaid may impose quantity limitations for episodic drugs based on advice from the North Carolina Physician Advisory Group (NCPAG), which considers FDA labeling, evidence-based guidelines, systematic reviews, and consultation with the DHHS designated contractor as to North Carolina community and best practice standards about precise duration of use.

-The NCPAG may recommend for each drug that is designated as an episodic drug other restrictions or actions currently available under the Outpatient Pharmacy Program including but not limited to:
+The NCPAG may recommend for each drug that is designated as an episodic drug other restrictions or actions currently available under the Outpatient Pharmacy Program including: